SudharakaA/Mission-Stars-ML_Repository/README.md

 # 🌌 Star Classification System

-Welcome to the **Star Classification System**, an innovative project that leverages Python, OpenCV, and scikit-learn to analyze and classify stars based on their features.
-This project demonstrates the powerful combination of image processing and machine learning techniques. 🌟
+Welcome to the **Star Classification System**, an innovative project that leverages Python, and scikit-learn to analyze and classify stars based on their features.
+This project demonstrates the powerful  machine learning techniques. 🌟

 ---